elixirschool/elixirschool/lessons/specifics/debugging.md

 {:ok, #PID<0.307.0>}
 ```

-The `:debugger` is Erlang module that give us access to debugger.
-We could use function `start/1` to configure debugger:
+The Erlang `:debugger` module provides access to the debugger.
+To configure our debugger we can use the `start/1` function:

-+ If an argument is path to file, string, then configuration will be read from that file.
++ We can use an external configuration file by passing the file path.
 + If an argument is `:local` or `:global` then debugger will:
     + `:global` – debugger will interprets code on all known nodes.
 This is default value.
     + `:local` – debugger will interprets code only on current node